South Africa

 Industrial Integration

-Trade flows in key sectors and manufacturing demonstrate deep industrial linkages and supply chain integration.
+Trade flows in petroleum gases and other gaseous hydrocarbons: liquefied, natural gas and chromium ores and concentrates demonstrate deep industrial linkages and supply chain integration.

 Supply Chain Integration: Specialized